Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 In my research, most studies evaluating arginine’s effect on testosterone levels involved animals, specifically mice.

-One study shows that arginine positively affects the anabolic effects of androgens, like testosterone [7].
+Arginine positively affects the anabolic effects of androgens, like testosterone, according to a study published by Journal of Endocrinology [5].

 Because temperature, precisely higher temperatures, can negatively impact testosterone production by the testes, one study in mice shows that arginine supplementation counteracts the testosterone reduction caused by heat treatment [8].